angelinabudiarto/NaturalComputing-RU/Project/README.md

 Natural Computing Project - Group 8

+This repository includes source code, data, a short manual, and a sample run.

 # Data
 The PCam dataset consists of 220K labeled images.
 Each image is of size 96x96.
 When the images is labeled as positive, the center (32x32) contains at least one pixel containing a cancer cell (metastatic tissue).
 The dataset contains 2 classes.
 In order to execute the code, 1000 samples have been selected due to limited computing resources.
 Data can be retrieved from [Kaggle](https://github.com/basveeling/pcam) or [GitHub](https://www.kaggle.com/andrewmvd/metastatic-tissue-classification-patchcamelyon).